brettjrea/Debian_Install_NVM/README.md

-# Install_NVM
+#Debian_Install_NVM

-Install NVM with Curl and Bash script.
+Install NVM on Debian with Curl and Bash script.